Westpac: Money laundering and child exploitation scandal

-In November 2019, it was revealed that Westpac was alleged to have violated anti-money laundering, child exploitation and counter-terror finance laws.
+In November 2019 Westpac was alleged to have violated anti-money laundering, child exploitation and counter-terror finance laws.
 Westpac's CEO, Brian Hartzer, resigned in the wake of the scandal.
 According to Australian regulators, Westpac had 23 million anti-money laundering law violations, which is Australia's biggest ever anti-money laundering scandal to date.

-On 24 September 2020, Westpac and AUSTRAC agreed to a AUD$1.3 billion penalty over Westpac's breaches of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.
+On 24 September 2020 Westpac and AUSTRAC agreed to a $1.3 billion penalty over Westpac's breaches of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.
 This is the largest fine ever issued in Australian corporate history.

 Unsolicited sales campaign

-In August 2021, Westpac was fined $10.5m for breaches to best interests duty after it provided personal financial product advice in calls to 14 customers in a sales campaign.
+In August 2021 Westpac was fined $10.5m for breaches to best interests duty after it provided personal financial product advice in calls to 14 customers in a sales campaign.
 The sales campaign aimed at rolling customers from their existing superannuation into Westpac superannuation products.

 String of misconduct cases

-In April 2021, the Australian Securities & Investments Commission launched six civil penalty proceedings against Westpac for alleged misconduct and widespread compliance failures.
+In April 2021 the Australian Securities & Investments Commission launched six civil penalty proceedings against Westpac for alleged misconduct and widespread compliance failures.
 The six cases that were all settled by April 2022 are: